platonai/PulsarRPA/README.md

       DOM_FIRST_TEXT(DOM, '#wrap_con') AS Parameters
     FROM LOAD_OUT_PAGES_IGNORE_URL_QUERY('https://www.mia.com/formulas.html', '*:expr(width>=250 && width<=260 && height>=360 && height<=370 && sibling>30 ) a', 1, 100);

-The SQL above visit an index page in mia.com, download detail pages and then extract data.
+The SQL above visits an index page in mia.com, download detail pages and then extract data from them.

 You can clone a copy of Pulsar code and run the SQLs yourself, or run them from our [online demo](http://bi.platonic.fun/question/new).